frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-tapmods.md

 While *deciding*, no characters or modifiers are output to the computer.
 Pressed mod-tap keys will be suspended.

-When the keyboard decides to start *tapping*, any suspended modtap keys are unsuspended and their *tap codes* are registered.
+When the keyboard decides to start *tapping*, any suspended mod-tap keys are unsuspended and their *tap codes* are registered.
 Subsequent keys are then processed as normal &ndash; key presses cause a register event, key releases cause an unregister event.
 If any of these keys are mod-taps, the *tap code* is registered/unregistered.

-When the keyboard decides to start *holding*, any suspended modtap keys are unsuspended and their *hold codes* are registered.
+When the keyboard decides to start *holding*, any suspended mod-tap keys are unsuspended and their *hold codes* are registered.
 Any subsequent keys are then processed as normal &ndash; key presses cause a register event, key releases cause an unregister event.
-If any of these keys are mod-taps, the *tap code* is registered/unregistered.
+If any of these keys are mod-taps, the *tap code* is registered/unregistered unless it's a release event for one of the held mod-tap keys, in which case the *hold code* is unregistered.

 The rules for changing modes are:
 1. The keyboard decides to start or continue *tapping* when:
-	a.
-A Non-MT key is pressed or released, or
+    - A non-MT key is pressed or released, or
-	b.
-An MT key is released.
+    - An MT key is released.
 2. The keyboard decides to start *holding* when one or more MT keys are suspended and TT is reached.
 3. The keyboard decides to stop *tapping* and go back to *deciding* when TT has elapsed since the last key release.
 4. The keyboard decides to stop *holding* and go back to *deciding* when the last held MT key is released.